 - Hormonal imbalances

 Does More Melanin Mean Darker Skin?

-Can I Reduce Excess Melanin In My Skin?
+Can You Reduce Melanin in Your Skin?

-- Side effects include redness and burning.
+- Though, it does have some side effects that include redness and burning.

 - Microdermabrasion removes the top layer of the skin using a handheld device.

 - It uses fine crystals to scrape the top layer of the skin.